beeradmoore/dlss-swapper/docs/install/index.md

 ## Recommended Install Instructions

 DLSS Swapper is now on the Windows Store!
-You can install builds directly from GitHub using the manual method below, however they will not automatically update when a new version is available (although they will tell you about it).
+You can install builds directly from GitHub using the manual method below, however they will not automatically update when a new version is available (although you will still be notified in app about updates).

 <a href="https://www.microsoft.com/store/apps/9NNL4H1PTJBL" target="_blank"><img src="https://beeradmoore.github.io/dlss-swapper/images/windows_store_badge.png" alt="Windows Store install link" width="300" /></a>